huggingface/transformers/docs/source/model_doc/layoutlmv2.rst

   documents for testing).
 - document image classification: the `RVL-CDIP <https://www.cs.cmu.edu/~aharley/rvl-cdip/>`__ dataset (a collection of 400,000 images belonging to one of 16 classes).
+- document visual question answering: the `DocVQA <https://arxiv.org/abs/2007.00398>` dataset (a collection of 50,000 questions defined on 12,000+ document images).

 The abstract from the paper is the following: